Ways Physicians Can Improve Dictation Efficiency - Ditto

 Can I Assign Transcription Work To My Employees?

-Here’s the question, though: is transcription the real reason why you hired them in the first place?
+However, an important question remains: is transcription the reason these employees were hired in the first place?

 How About Voice Recognition Software?

-Artificial intelligence can transcribe audio files; the best speech-to-text dictation apps often include the feature.
-With some apps, it’s often as simple as pressing the microphone icon and watching the words get written on your screen.
-So why don’t the best transcription services use them?
+Artificial intelligence can transcribe audio files, and many speech-to-text dictation apps offer this feature.
+In many cases, it is as simple as pressing a microphone icon and watching the words appear on your screen.
+Given that convenience, it raises a reasonable question: why do professional transcription services still rely on human transcriptionists?

 Partner with Medical Transcription Experts Instead